-Potential Environmental Environmental Component Effect Proposed Mitigation Residual Effect within natural vegetation communities will be required. will not extend into un- utilized areas.
-Re- vegetation, as required, will occur after decommissioning. buffer for the unnamed watercourse will be retained.
-Woodlands There are woodlands on, and within 120 m of the Project site.
+Environmen ital Component Potential Environmental Effect Proposed Mitigation Residual Effect within natural vegetation communities will be required. will not extend into un- utilized areas.
+Revegetation, as required, will occur after decommissioning. buffer for both of the tributaries for the Glen Falloch Drain and the Raisin River will be retained.
+Woodlands There are a number of woodlands on and within 300 m of the Project site.
 Clearing of the woodlands on the Project site may be required.
 Woodlands adjacent to the Project site may be indirectly affected by Project activities, such as the generation of dust during construction which could impact vegetation communities.
+If these woodlands are within 120 m and considered significant, then an EIS will be conducted.
 Mitigation measures proposed in the EIS and monitoring of effects will occur, throughout the life of the Project, to limit any detrimental impacts on any significant woodlands.
 Dust control measures will be implemented.
 Revegetation, as required, will occur after decommissioning.
 Loss of some vegetation during life of Project; however, regeneration will occur after decommissioning.
-Valleylands Not applicable as there are no valleylands identified within 120 m of the Project site.
+Valleylands Not applicable as there are no valleylands identified within 300 m of the Project site.
 Not applicable.
 Not applicable.
 Terrestrial Wildlife/ Wildlife Habitat (including species at risk) Potential loss of wildlife habitat and potential wildlife avoidance of the Project area during construction and operation may occur as a result of disturbance.
 Work areas will be clearly marked and will not infringe further than necessary.
 Mitigation measures will include no clearing in bird breeding season, if required.
 Area under panels will be seeded to support local wildlife communities.
 Reduced wildlife habitat during the life of the Project can be expected; however, re- establishment will occur after decommissioning.
 Air Quality Reductions in local air quality from operation of construction equipment and dust displacement may occur due to vehicle traffic.
 Through the use of standard best management practices and mitigation measures dust and emissions will be suppressed to maintain good air quality during construction, in accordance with provincial requirements and regulations.
 No residual effects anticipated to air quality.
 Social Environment Land Use Current land use will be discontinued within the Project footprint.
 None; however, area under panels will be seeded to support local wildlife communities.
 During the lifetime of the Project, the land use will be changed.
 After decommissioning, there is a potential for the land to revert back to the past use.